dmfay/massive-js/docs/documents.md

 ### searchDoc

-`searchDoc` performs a full-text search on the document body fields.
+`searchDoc` performs a full-text search on the document body.
+You can specify fields, or omit in order to use the stored search vector to search the entire document.

 ```javascript
 db.reports.searchDoc({